This record as markdown: /tools/io-github-ruvnet-claude-flow/git-status.md

-AI agents call git-status to retrieve information from Claude Flow without modifying anything — typically the context-gathering step in research, monitoring, and reporting workflows, before the agent takes action elsewhere.
+AI agents call git-status to retrieve information from Claude Flow without modifying anything.
+It is typically the context-gathering step in research, monitoring, and reporting workflows, before the agent takes action elsewhere.

 This tool queries Git metadata (staged files, uncommitted changes, branch info) and has no side effects.
 It matches the Read category pattern of retrieving data without mutations.
 Severity is low because misuse cannot cause material harm—it only exposes repository information that developers can already view locally.